nativewind/nativewind/README.md

 </div>
 <br />

-> **Note**
->
-> tailwindcss-react-native is current working on v2, which includes a renaming of the project to NativeWind!
->
-> NativeWind is still under development

 `NativeWind` uses [Tailwind CSS](https://tailwindcss.com) as high-level scripting language to create a **universal design system**.
 Styled components can be shared between all React Native platforms, using the best style engine for that platform (e.g. CSS StyleSheet or StyleSheet.create).
 It's goals are to to provide a consistent styling experience across all platforms, improving Developer UX, component performance and code maintainability.

 `NativeWind` processes your styles during your application build, and uses a minimal runtime to selectively apply reactive styles (eg changes to device orientation, light dark mode).